Learning from audits / reviews

-Stoke-on-Trent SCBs Learning and Improvement Framework (click on the link to view the document) was revised in September 2016.
+The Stoke-on-Trent SCBs Learning and Improvement Framework was revised in September 2016.
 Working Together 2015 requires that 'Local Safeguarding Children Boards' (LSCBs) should maintain a local learning and improvement framework which is shared across local organisations who work with children and families.
 This framework should enable agencies to be clear about their responsibilities, to learn from experience and improve services as a result".

 - reviews are conducted regularly, not only on cases which meet the statutory criteria, but also on other cases which can provide useful insights into the way partner agencies are working together to safeguard and protect the welfare of children;